 Where the design community meets.

-Product Designer Joined almost 7 years ago via an invitation from Justin E.
+Product Designer Joined over 7 years ago via an invitation from Justin E.

 Totally.
 And that's a great perspective to have!
 I have so many todos.